amarmeddahi/sip-gan/README.md

 # SIP-GAN
 This package provides an implementation of the SIP-GAN generative method.
-This is a new model for SIP traffic generation that was published in ISNCC-2021.
+This is a new model for SIP traffic generation that was published in IEEE ISNCC-2021.
 For simplicity, we refer to this model as SIP-GAN throughout the rest of this document.

 <p align="center">
   <img src="sip-gan.gif" />